-Rating Sensitivities - Upside: Lower-than-expected frequency of defaults or increases in recovery rates could produce lower losses than the base case and could result in positive rating action on the class B notes.
+Rating Sensitivities - Upside

+Lower-than-expected frequency of defaults or increases in recovery rates could produce lower losses than the base case and could result in positive rating action on the class B notes.

-A simultaneous decrease in the default base case by 10% and an increase in the recovery base case by 10%, everything else being equal, would lead to an upgrade of rating of the class B notes.
+A simultaneous decrease in the default base case by 25% and an increase in the recovery base case by 25%, everything else being equal, would lead to an upgrade of the class B notes by one notch.